1987

 about him like that?
 Um ... no!" (laughs)

-Because of not being very happy with Strangelove the band went back
+Because of their dissatisfaction with Strangelove, the band went back into

-David> recorded most of his vocals at the Konk-Studios in London to be
+Dave recorded most of his vocals at Konk Studios in London to be close to

 "My wife Jo is going to have a baby in October.
 I'm pretty excited